OssiStrandman/OssiStrandman/README.md

-- 👋 Hi, I’m Ossi Strandman, 4th year student @JAMK
+👋 Hi, I’m Ossi Strandman, ICT Graduate from JAMK University of Applied Sciences.

+Interested in web technologies and application testing.

+Fan of music and video games!